NextCenturyCorporation/MCS/python_api/API.md

 The list of actions that are available for the scene at each step (outer list index).
 Each inner list item is a list of action strings.
 For example, ['MoveAhead','RotateLook,rotation=180'] restricts the actions to either 'MoveAhead' or 'RotateLook' with the 'rotation' parameter set to 180.
 An action_list of None means that all actions are always available.
 An empty inner list means that all actions are available for that specific step.

+### category : string

+The category that describes this goal and the properties in its `metadata`.
+Please see [Goal Metadata](#Goal-Metadata).

 ### description : string

 A human-readable sentence describing this goal and containing the target task(s) and object(s).
 Please see [Goal Descriptions](#Goal-Descriptions).

+### domain_list : list of strings

+The list of MCS "core domains" associated with this goal (for the visualization interface).

 ### info_list : list of strings